Ye4hL0w/test-visualisator/docs/VisGraph.md

 ### Default Mapping Structure

-Here is the default configuration, which you can retrieve via `getDefaultVegaMapping()`.
-Use this as a template for your own mappings.
+Here is the default configuration, which you can retrieve via `getDefaultEncoding()`.
+Use this as a template for your own encodings.

 ```json
 {